Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 If you have yellow bowls at home, you can fill them with soapy water and leave them around your squash.
 The moths will find them irresistible and fly into them and drown.

 You can prevent the moths from laying their eggs around your squash by preventing them from gaining access to the plants.
 Cover your plants with floating row covers during the time when the moths are looking for places to lay their eggs.
-Be sure to anchor the covers so that they cannot get underneath them.
+Be sure to anchor the covers with pins, soil or rocks so that they cannot get underneath them.
 This only works if you are certain that there are no moths emerging from burrows in the soil underneath the covers.

 Introduce parasitic wasps into your garden to kill the moths.
 They consider clearwing moths to be tasty treats.

 Plant a Trap Crop